-Sammy L. Davis was born in Dayton, Ohio and was raised in French Camp, California.
-His family has a long tradition of military service; his grandfather served in the Spanish-American War, his father Robert Davis was in World War II, and his brothers Hubert ("Buddy") and Darrell Davis served in Korea and Germany.
+Sammy L. Davis was born in Dayton, Ohio and raised in French Camp, California.
+His family has a long tradition of military service; his grandfather served in the Spanish-American War, his father Robert Davis served in World War II, and his brothers Hubert ("Buddy") and Darrell Davis served in Korea and Germany.

 “A true American hero, Gary Sinise selflessly spearheads a Foundation dedicated to caring for others.
 All financial resources raised go directly to serve veterans, first responders and families who are in need.
 I am proud to serve as a Gary Sinise Foundation Ambassador.”